 During the initial assessment, the Title IX Officer may consult with other offices, as necessary.
-This may include Academic Dean's Office for complaints involving faculty and other academic appointees, Student Service's Offices for complaints involving students, and/or Human Resources or Employee & Labor Relations Offices for complaints involving staff.
+This may include Dean of Academic Affairs' Office for complaints involving faculty and other academic appointees, Student Service's Offices for complaints involving students, and/or Human Resources for complaints involving staff.